My Favorite Acids in Skincare Products

 Salicylic acid is a beta hydroxy acid that works great for oily or acne prone skin to treat whiteheads and/or blackheads.
 According to Beinghealthfull.com, “Beta hydroxy acids or BHAs lightly exfoliate your skin’s top layers on their way deeper into your skin where they exfoliate excess oil and dead skin in your pores.”
 You can use salicylic acid in the morning or night.

 Salicylic Acid Product Suggestions

-La Roche-Posay Effaclar Medicated Gel Acne Face Wash— Medicated acne face wash formulated with salicylic acid Acne medication.
+Try La Roche-Posay Effaclar Medicated Gel Acne Face Wash HERE— Medicated acne face wash formulated with salicylic acid acne medication.
 Targets excess oil and helps clear acne breakouts.

 If I had to choose one type of product that treats many skin issues such as acne, hyperpigmentation, and fine lines/wrinkles, then it would have to be products that contain RETINOIDS.
 Retinol is a Vitamin A derivative used many skin care products as it supports the overall health of the skin.
 Here are some common uses for Retinol:

 Retinol is an ingredient used in many skin care products as it supports the overall health of the skin.
 According to Theskinspot.com, “While retinoic acid can be applied topically it is harsher than retinol creams or serums, because it does not naturally convert over time.”
 Retinol, retinoic acid, and Retin-A are all examples of retinoids, nonetheless, each of them contain different concentration levels of retinoic acid.
 You can find OTC versions available for retinol.